-There are 10 classes per semester for Fall, Winter and Spring Semesters, which meet for 45 minutes each week.
+There are 12 classes in Fall Semester, 10 classes in each of the Winter and Spring Semesters, which meet for 45 minutes each week.
 There are 6 classes in our Summer Semester, which meet for 45 minutes each week.

 Do you do the same songs every week?

 Each semester we have a different Song Collection (families receive 2 CD's and a songbook), so there is lots of material to choose from.
 During the ten week session, songs will be covered several times over the semester in order to develop concepts presented in previous weeks and so families can experience the songs in different ways (with instruments, as large movement activities, as part-songs or rounds, etc.) but no two classes will be the same.
 There is a ritual order of activities - children in this age-group need the routine of knowing what to expect (children love to anticipate the snuggle of the lullaby right before the "goodbye" song each week).

 If the song collection is called, say, "Bongos", does that mean we will play Bongo drums each week?
 Or if the collection is "Fiddle", do I have to purchase my own instrument?